Lease Renewal Agreement Template, Free Download 2026

 What is the difference between lease renewal and extension?

 A lease renewal creates a new lease term, which may include updated rent, modified conditions, and a fresh lease period.
-A lease extension simply extends the existing lease for an additional period without creating a new agreement, keeping all original terms intact.
+A lease extension agreement simply extends the existing lease for an additional period without creating a new agreement, keeping all original terms intact.
 In practice, the terms are often used interchangeably, but the legal distinction matters: a renewal may reset certain rights and obligations, while an extension continues the existing agreement.
-Both require written documentation signed by the landlord and tenant.
+Our printable lease renewal form can be used for either purpose and both require written documentation signed by the landlord and tenant.

 Can rent be increased at lease renewal?